jerichosy/enlistment_stsweng/README.md

    2. [x] Laboratory subjects have an additional ₱1,000 laboratory fee per subject
    3. [x] Miscellaneous fees are ₱3,000
    4. [x] Value Added Tax (VAT) is 12%

+### Iteration 3 Requirements
+1. [ ] A student cannot enlist in more than 24 units.
+2. [ ] No two sections can share the same room if their schedules overlap.
+3. [ ] A student belongs to a degree program.
+4. [ ] A degree program is a collection of subjects that a student may take.
+5. [ ] A student cannot enroll in section if the subject of the section is not part of the student's degree program.
+6. [ ] All financial values should be represented as BigDecimal.

+   #### Urgent Changes
+7. [ ] A student may not enlist in a section if its schedule overlaps with the schedule of any of its currently enlisted sections.
+8. [ ] Periods may be of any duration of 30-min increments, w/in the hours of 8:30am - 5:30pm.
+9. [ ] Periods may begin and may end at the top of each hour (9:00, 10:00, 11:00...) or at the bottom of each hour (9:30, 10:30, 11:30...).
+10. [ ] End of a period may not be on or before the start of the period.

+##### Examples

+   **Valid Periods**
+   - 8:30am - 9:00am
+   - 9:00am - 12:00nn
+   - 2:30pm - 4:30pm
+   - 9:00am - 10:30am

+   **Invalid Periods**
+   - 8:45am - 10:15am
+   - Does not start at top or bottom of the hour
+   - 12:00pm - 12:02pm
+   - Not a 30 minute increment
+   - 4:00pm - 3:00pm
+     - Start time is after end time
+   - 4:30pm - 6:00pm
+     - End time is after 5:30pm